cqb13/Learning-Latin/textbook/declensions/adjectives/INTRODUCTION.md

 # Adjectives

-Denote a quality of a noun.
-They can be used to describe the noun or to modify it.
+- Adjectives are words that describe nouns

+## Declination

-Adjectives are declined like nouns and fall into two classes:
+- Adjectives are declined like nouns and fall into two classes:
-1. Adjectives of the First and Second Declensions.
+    - First and Second Declension Adjectives

-2. Adjectives of the Third Declension.
+    - Third Declension Adjectives